Cleveland Browns relocation controversy: Announcing the move

-On December 12, 1994, Modell told his board that he didn't believe a referendum to raise the sin tax would pass, as the proceeds would have been used to either fund a renovated Municipal Stadium or a new stadium.
+On December 12, 1994, Modell told his board that he did not believe a referendum to raise the sin tax would pass, as the proceeds would have been used to either fund a renovated Municipal Stadium or a new stadium.
 Modell then informed them that if the referendum failed, he would be finished in Cleveland, and would have no choice but to move the Browns.

-Entering the 1995 season, the Browns, coached by Bill Belichick, were coming off a playoff season in which the team finished 11–5 and advanced to the second round of the playoffs.
-Sports Illustrated predicted that the Browns would represent the AFC in Super Bowl XXX at the end of the season, and the team started 3–1, but they then lost their next three games.
+Entering the 1995 season, the Browns, coached by Bill Belichick, were coming off a playoff season in 1994 in which the team finished 11–5 and advanced to the second round of the playoffs.
+Sports Illustrated predicted that the Browns would represent the AFC in Super Bowl XXX at the end of the 1995 season, and the team started 3–1, but they then lost their next three games.

 While this was happening, Browns minority owner Al Lerner was privately prodding Modell to consider moving to Baltimore.
-He urged Modell to contact newly installed Maryland Stadium Authority chairman John Moag.
-Earlier in the year, the league had told Moag that Baltimore would get a team (either an expansion team or a relocated existing team) if a stadium were already in place.
+He urged Modell to contact John Moag, the newly installed Maryland Stadium Authority chairman.
+Earlier in the year, the league had told Moag that Baltimore would get a team (either an expansion team or an existing team that would be moved from another city) if a stadium were already in place.

 Elected officials in Baltimore and Maryland were still smarting from the Colts moving to Indianapolis after the 1983 season, and refused to commit any money towards a new stadium unless the Stadium Authority secured a deal with a team.
 With this in mind, Moag made several calls to Modell that went ignored for much of 1995.
 Finally, in late July, Modell allowed Lerner to meet with Moag, provided that Lerner stress that Modell was not serious about moving.
 At that meeting, Moag laid out an offer in which the Browns would get the rights to a new, $220 million stadium if they moved to Baltimore.
 However, Moag told Lerner to take the offer back to Modell only if he was serious about considering a move.